-Any account balance due for any preceding session must be paid before a student will be enrolled for the succeeding session.
+Any account balance due for any preceding session must be paid before a student will be enrolled for the succeeding session unless satisfactory payment arrangements have been made.
 The Registrar is not permitted to release transcripts until all indebtedness to the University is paid.

-A student will be allowed to graduate only after he/she has settled with the student accounts office all his/her indebtedness to the University.
+A student will be allowed to graduate only after he/she has settled with the student accounts office in Student Financial Planning all his/her indebtedness to the University.

-All charges for the entire session are to be paid prior to the first class meeting.
+All charges for the entire session are to be paid prior to the first class meeting unless satisfactory payment arrangements have been made.
 Students who are admitted to the University accept as contractual all the terms and regulations set forth in this catalogue and are liable for the payment of all charges and fees incurred during their stay at the University.

-A student who has not made satisfactory arrangements with the student accounts office regarding his account may be administratively withdrawn from Belhaven University.
+A student who has not made satisfactory arrangements with the student accounts office in Student Financial Planning regarding his account may be administratively withdrawn from Belhaven University.